 To request Professional Leave, the employee must submit to their supervisor a written request that includes the reasons for the request and length of absence, along with a payroll Leave Request Form.

-The appropriate Vice President must then either approve or deny the request. .
+The appropriate Vice President/Executive must then either approve or deny the request. .